| Industrialisation and the First Republic1868 - 1898

 themeslves - transport, electricity, sewer system, water supplies - making

+a big impact on the progress of economy.
 More and more of the rural emigrants streamed to Valencia to take their

 place at the factories, in the process organising themselves to confront